 You are contacting

-Data Protection & Employment & HR
+Data Protection & Employment law for employers

 The Supreme Court has handed down its Judgment in this high profile case in which Morrisons appealed previous findings of vicarious liability for a malicious data breach carried out by an ex-employee.